 Mount Robson Provincial Park is a hidden treasure, offering five backpacking routes in the park, from easy access overnight hikes to difficult multi-day trails such as the Moose River Route.

 Berg Lake Trail is one of the most popular hiking trails in the Rockies.
 The trail starts off at the parking area 2 km behind the Visitor Information Centre at the top of Mt.
 Robson Pass off the Yellowhead highway.
 Gas, camping and convenience store are located nearby.

-Although the Berg Lake can be hiked in one day, I suggest making minimum two days out of it.
+Although Berg Lake can be hiked in one day, I suggest making a minimum of two days on it.